Autodesk/sydevs/getting_started/part03.md

 sim.top.print_on_event();
 ```

-Now when the `part02` executable is rebuilt and run, the type of each event is printed.
+Now when the `first_simulation` executable is rebuilt and run, the type of each event is printed.
 You can see that the `initialization` event occurs first, followed by a succession of `planned` events, followed by the `finalization` event.
 This extra information helps one locate the function responsible for each printed value.

 ```
 0|0|$time:time_point()